purplesyringa/site/blog/recovering-garbled-bitcoin-addresses/index.md

 ### First attempt

-Can we just try to bruteforce our way through all combinations of lowercase/uppercase and check if any of them is valid?
+Can we brute-force our way through all combinations of lowercase/uppercase and check if any is valid?
 Let's try just that.

 ```python
 import base58